AplaProject/apla-docs-en/introduction/api2.rst

   * *id* - entry ID,
   * *name* - contract name,
   * *value* - initial text of the contract,
-  * *active* - equals "1" if the contract is activated or "0" otherwise,
+  * *active* - equals "1" if the contract is tied to the account or "0" otherwise,
   * *key_id* - account tied to the contract,
   * *address* - address of the account tied to the contract in the ``XXXX-...-XXXX`` format,
   * *conditions* - conditions for change.